silvaglx/silvaglx.github.io/_pages/publications.md

 .

-↓ poster presentations in meetings and symposyums
+↓ presentations in meetings and symposiums
 <div class="publications">

 {%- for y in page.years %}